Tsunghao-C/Common-Course/CPP_Module/Module09/README.md

 ### Final thoughts about this exercise
 1. I think the main point of CPP09 exercises are to understand different standard containers choose them wisely.
 2. I am guessing that learning ford-johnson sorting method is not the main purpose.
-It is slow and complex algorithm that through it you can see the performance difference among different containers (data structure).
+It is slow and complex algorithm.
+But via using this slow and complex algorithm, we can better see the performance difference among different containers (data structure).

 ### References
 1. https://codereview.stackexchange.com/questions/116367/ford-johnson-merge-insertion-sort